gitname/sediment-api/README.md

 You can use [mypy](https://mypy.readthedocs.io/en/latest/) to perform static type checking on the Python code in this repository.

-With the development environment up and running, you can run **perform static type checking** by issuing the following
+With the development environment up and running, you can **perform static type checking** by issuing the following
 command:

 ```shell